andzaOs/BT_SS2014_CalorieCounter/README.md

 **Bachelor Thesis Abstract**

 Object oriented approach in software development provides relieved maintenance, code reusability, real world models and improved reliability and flexibility.
 Importance of object oriented approach is reflected in documenting software throughout its life cycle phases and planned work that is essential for large and classical systems.
-In this thesis is described object oriented approach to every life cycle phase of creation of application for food intake, tracking activity and weight controlling, using UML models.
+In this thesis is described object oriented approach to every life cycle phase of application development for food intake, tracking activity and weight control, using UML models.